DrDougPhD/brother-ptouch-label-printer-on-linux/README.md

   of each print when using these printers.
 For the PT-D450, it's 23 mm.
 This is because the (manual) cutter is this distance away from the print head.
-It's physically impossible to avoid this and has nothing to which printer software you use.
+It's physically impossible to avoid this and has nothing to do which printer software you use.
 To save label tape, try to print multiple labels (images) per print.

 * **ptouch-print** can merge multiple monochrome PNG images into one long PNG image, which helps save tape.

-* **ptouch-print** needs to build from source, which is straightforward if basic compilee tools are already installed.
+* **ptouch-print** needs to build from source, which is straightforward if basic compile tools are already installed.